mjoras/trone/draft-thoji-scone-trone-protocol.md

 {: #fig-rate-signal title="Rate Signal Format"}

-Rate Limit is a 32-bit unsigned integer that indicates the maximum sustainable throughput through the network element that sets it, expressed in Kilobits per second.
-A value of 0 indicates that there is no rate limit in place.
+Rate Limit is a 32-bit unsigned integer that indicates the maximum sustainable throughput provided by the network element setting it, expressed in kilobits per second.
+A value of 0 indicates no rate limit.
 A QUIC endpoint sets this value to 0 when sending a TRONE packet.

-Average Window, expressed in milliseconds is used to indicate the period over which a bitrate might be enforced.
+Average Window is a 32-bit unsigned integer representing the period, in milliseconds, over which a bitrate may be enforced.
+A value of 0 indicates that no averaging period is specified.

 ## Endpoint Processing of TRONE Packets